telenordigital/connect-android-sdk/README.md

 Access tokens can be used to access resources on your resource server.
 Please refer to the document about [scope tokens](http://docs.telenordigital.com/connect/id/scope.html) for more details.

+### Retrieving the logged in user's ID

+To get the users logged in Connect ID you can call `ConnectSdk.getSubjectId()`.
+This will return an ID string that uniquely identifies the user.

 ### Next steps for confidential clients

 The user's access and refresh tokens are stored in a database controlled by you.
 The SDK will